manish-tf/api-gateway/README.md

 ```sh
 "mvn clean install" for compile
 ```
-* jar file is created in the target sub-directory
+* jar file is created in the target subdirectory
-* Now go to target sub directory as jar was created inside of it , i.e cd target
+* Now go to target subdirectory where jar file was created, i.e. cd target
 * Now run the jar file in there.
 Use command java -jar name.jar [ name is the name of your created jar file.]

 ```sh